The law of his God is in his heart. None of his steps shall slide. Psalm 37:31

 They did according to the word of Moses.

 8 Then the Lord said to Aaron, 9 “You and your sons are not to drink wine or strong drink whenever you go into the Tent of Meeting, or you will die.
 This shall be a statute forever throughout your generations.
 10 You are to make a distinction between the holy and the common, and between the unclean and the clean.
 11 You are to teach the Israelites all the statutes which the Lord has spoken to them by Moses.”

-14 The waved breast and the heaved thigh you shall eat in a clean place, you, and your sons, and your daughters with you: for they are given as your portion, and your sons’ portion, out of the sacrifices of the peace offerings of the Israelites.
-15 The heaved thigh and the waved breast they shall bring with the offerings made by fire of the fat, to wave it for a wave offering before the Lord.
+14 The waved breast and the heaved thigh you shall eat in a clean place, you and your sons and your daughters with you, for they are given as your portion and your sons’ portion, from the sacrifices of the peace offerings of the Israelites.
+15 The heaved thigh and the waved breast, they shall bring with the offerings made by fire of the fat, to wave it as a wave offering before the Lord.
 It shall be yours, and your sons’ with you, as a portion forever, as the Lord has commanded.”

 16 Moses diligently inquired about the goat of the sin offering, and it was burned.
 He was angry with Eleazar and with Ithamar, the sons of Aaron who were left, saying, 17 “Why haven’t you eaten the sin offering inside the sanctuary, since it is most holy, and he has given it to you to bear the iniquity of the congregation, to make atonement for them before the Lord?
 18 Its blood was not brought into the inner part of the sanctuary.
 You certainly should have eaten it in the sanctuary, as I commanded.”